memgraph/docs/products/memgraph/v1.2.0/how_to_guides/use-query-modules-provided-by-memgraph.md

 #### Weakly Connected Components

-One of the most important features you might be interested when exploring a certain graph is its connectivity.
+One of the most important features you might be interested in when exploring a certain graph is its connectivity.
 There are many ways in which we might express to which extent we are interested in the connectivity of a graph, but one of the simplest ones is by counting the number of its weakly connected components and by determining which vertex corresponds to which connected component.

-The concept of weakly connected components is natural and simple, two nodes belong to the same component if path between them exists in a given graph.
+The concept of weakly connected components is natural and simple, two nodes belong to the same component if a path between them exists in a given graph.
 Otherwise, we say those nodes are disconnected.

 This query module should be provided as a shared object (`.so`) file called